-Welcome to Family Programming at First Unitarian Church of Cincinnati!
+Welcome to Family Faith Development at First Unitarian Church!

-If you would like to learn more about Family Programming's philosophy and policies, make sure to check out our overview.
-To learn more about our programming, including your child's curriculum for the year, be sure to take a look at our prospectus.
-Below, you will find a description of what your child will be learning, and doing, this coming Sunday, as well as a list of upcoming events and opportunities.
+If you would like to learn more about Family Faith Development's philosophy and policies, make sure to check out our overview.
+To learn more about this year's programming be sure to take a look at our prospectus.
+Below, you will find a description of what each of our programs will be exploring week-to-week, as well as a list of upcoming events and opportunities.

 In faith and service,- Meredith Plummer, Director of Lifespan Faith Development